isomerpages/cda-corp/_for-public/Travel Health.md

 <p>All the information you need to stay healthy while travelling.</p>
 <p>You can focus on creating unforgettable experiences, safe in the knowledge
 you have taken steps to stay healthy.
-Before you set off, ensure a healthy and enjoyable trip by learning about.This page provides resources and information to help Singapore residents stay well throughout their travels.
+Before you set off, ensure a healthy and enjoyable trip by learning about.
+This page provides resources and information to help Singapore residents stay well throughout their travels.
 Learn more below:</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>Food and Water Consumption</summary>